 Download the Mobile Passport App.
 This is such an overlooked option.
-It’s so easy to use and the Mobile Passport line at customs is always nonexistent.
-This is currently the quickest option to get through customs, usually even faster than global entry.
+It’s so easy to use and the Mobile Passport line at customs is often nonexistent.
+This is one of the quickest options to get through customs, sometimes even faster than global entry.

 - Allows you to answer inspection-related questions before you even get to customs & border protection

 - Available for: BWI, BOS, ORD, DFW, HNL, IAD, DEN, FLL, IAH, HOU, LAX, MIA, MSP, JFK, EWR, OAK, MCO, PHL, PHX, PUT, PDX, SAN, SFO, SJC, SJU, SEA, TPA

 2) Global Entry: the quickest way to get through customs in the US

 Get Global Entry and literally go through an automatic kiosk that takes seconds.
 The fee is $100, but many credit cards will reimburse you.
 The only catch is that you have to interview ahead of time, but this can also be done on arrival in most cases.
 The interview takes less than 5 minutes, usually.

 - Global Entry is available at most US airports, more than Mobile Passport

 - No processing lines, no paperwork – but you do have to touch a screen